 Around this time of year, afternoon storms tended to pop up in our little hometown in the Ozarks.
 Concerned about tornadoes, Blanche would lead me by the hand to a nearby cave where we’d take shelter.
-We would sit in near-darkness — the cave walls shimmering like a disco ball, reflecting the light from Blanche’s gold lame and sequins.
+We would sit in near-darkness.
+The cave walls shimmered like a disco ball, reflecting the light from Blanche’s gold lamé and sequins.

 It was there that she taught me her most important lessons.
-“You listen to me, Wade,” she would say urgently — her face illuminated occasionally by lightning, jumping when thunder boomed outside.
+“You listen to me, Wade,” she would say urgently — her face illuminated occasionally by lightning.
 “You’re different, honey.
 You’ll have to leave here one day.
 It won’t be easy, but you’ll have to leave.
 Go to the city, and then you can start your life — your real life.
 Promise me you will.
 Promise me!”

 The urgency of her tone would sometimes scare me, but then she would soften her voice and pat my chubby knees, the backs of her big rings cool on my skin.
 “You may not be my child, but you are more to me than you will ever know.”